yungyuc/ynote/writing/2018/python_in_cpp/index.rst

     mod.def(
       "do",
       [](py::args & args) {
+        // build a list using py::list::append
         py::list l;
         for (py::handle h : args) {
           l.append(h);
         }
+        // convert it to a tuple
         py::tuple t(l);
+        // print it out
         py::print(py::str("{} len={}").format(t, t.size()));
-        for (size_t it=0; it<t.size(); ++it) {
+        // print the element one by one for (size_t it=0; it<t.size(); ++it) {
           py::print(py::str("{}").format(t[it]));
         }